Polyeons/Acer-Nitro5-Hackintosh-Ventura/progress.md

 | iCloud & Services | Yes |
 | Keyboard and trackpad | Yes, no delay |

+Update: Bluetooth seems to not work because IntelBluetoothFirmware.kext isn't working.
+Going to troubleshoot and get it to work.

 (This will change in the future)